 You will need to wear your TED stockings as directed by your surgeon to help prevent blood clots.
+Someone else will need to apply them for you to prevent dislocation of your new hip.
 Depending on your individual medical needs you may be discharged home with prescribed medications such as pain killers and blood thinners.
 Short frequent walks will also help prevent blood clots from forming.